 Who’s affected by Simple Assessment?

-- Those who currently pay tax through PAYE, but have underpaid tax and can’t have the outstanding amount collected through their tax code.
+- Those who pay tax through PAYE, but have underpaid tax and can’t have the outstanding amount collected through their tax code.

 Is it all good news?

 Currently, around 11 million people in the UK have to complete a Self Assessment tax return.
-The process is time-consuming – both for those who need to fill one out and for HMRC – so any move to reduce this burden will undoubtedly be broadly welcomed.
+The process is time-consuming – both for those who need to fill one out and for HMRC – so any attempt to reduce this burden will undoubtedly be broadly welcomed.
 However, it’s a big change and brings with it some concerns.

 Perhaps the biggest issue is what happens if the calculations are wrong, particularly as there’s only a relatively small window in which to query the amount of tax owed.